FACSS Innovation awardS

 Yi You

-Dr. Yi You is a dedicated scientist currently serving as an Associate Scientist at the German Federal Institute for Materials Research and Testing (BAM).
-Born in Shandong, China, Dr. You has carved a unique path that intertwines the disciplines of chemistry, engineering, physics, and computer science.
-His educational journey includes a Ph.D. in Physical/Analytical Chemistry from Kent State University in the U.S., and an Engineering degree from Luebeck University of Applied Science in Germany.
-These diverse academic experiences have equipped him with a versatile skill-set, which he employs to develop innovative scientific instruments.
-Dr. You's work is characterized by the application of modern computational techniques and engineering principles.
-He has a knack for programming and automation, and his expertise extends to classical optics, optical spectroscopy, mass spectrometry, and acoustics.
-Beyond his practical contributions, Dr. You is also an active participant in the scientific discourse, with numerous publications in various scientific journals.
-His humble approach to his work, combined with his commitment to continuous learning, makes him a valued contributor in his field.
-His work continues to inspire and pave the way for future advancements in scientific instrumentation.
+Dr. Yi You is a dedicated scientist currently serving as a Staff Scientist at the German Federal Institute for Materials Research and Testing (BAM).
+Hailing from Shandong, China, Dr. You has pursued a path that brings together chemistry, engineering, physics, and computer science.
+His academic journey includes attaining a Ph.D. in Physical/Analytical Chemistry from Kent State University in the United States and a “Diplom Engineer” degree from Luebeck University of Applied Sciences in Germany.
+These experiences have provided him with a broad skill set, which he applies to innovating scientific instruments.
+Dr. You's work reflects the integration of computational techniques and engineering principles.
+He is skilled in programming and automation, with expertise in areas such as classical optics, optical spectroscopy, mass spectrometry, and acoustics.
+In addition to his hands-on work, Dr. You is committed to contributing to the scientific community, with several publications in scientific journals.
+His approach to his work is characterized by humility and a continuous desire to learn, making him a respected colleague in his field.
+Dr. You remains focused on advancing scientific instrumentation, inspired by the belief that there is always more to discover and improve.

 Past Recipients